-Since measurement started our 36-month forecasts have averaged -21.0% less than used values across all vehicle ids (with the average skewed by the record-breaking used value increases in 2021).
-The most recent results show October 2021 36/60 forecasts being -10.7% less than October 2024 36/60 used values.
-Since used value increases peaked at around +40% early in 2022 and values are not expected to fall by anywhere near that (YOY deflation continuing to reduce from a peak of -15%), the historic three-year forecasts will continue to track well below used values for some time.
+Since measurement started our 36-month forecasts have averaged -20.8% less than used values across all vehicle ids (with the average skewed by the record-breaking used value increases in 2021).
+The most recent results show November 2021 36/60 forecasts being -5.4% less than November 2024 36/60 used values.
+Used value increases peaked at around +40% early in 2022 and it has taken some time for the historic three-year forecasts to track closer to current used values.
 The apparent spike in April 2023 is a reporting error which we are unable to correct retrospectively.